zot/Leisure/roadmap.md

 * Allow cloned block, so you can edit a function in two places at once
    * Mark clone as a copy -- keep original where it is
    * Use for editable search results

+# Done

+* Switch everything to markdown -- *.lmd files work, now
+* Sliders for numbers, like Bret Victor has (compiling as you change them)